 A personal approach to managing the PadSplit

 “I try to make the PadSplit how I would want it if I were living there,” Robert says.
 His residents appreciate his honesty and the effort he puts into making them feel comfortable.
-He communicates his expectations clearly and strives to ensure they’re satisfied, asking for feedback if he ever falls short of earning a 5-star review.
+He communicates his expectations clearly and strives to ensure they’re satisfied, asking for feedback if he ever falls short of earning a five-star review.

 Exceeding his revenue goals